funRiceGenes/funRiceGenes.github.io/_posts/OS/J/2015-01-20-OsJAZ9~OsTIFY11a.md

     + JA profiling revealed significantly increased JA-Ile levels in OsJAZ9 OE lines under K deficiency
     + Our data provide evidence on the crucial roles of OsJAZ9 for improving K deficiency tolerance in rice by altering JA levels and JA responses
     + OsJAZ9 overexpression modulates jasmonic acid biosynthesis and potassium deficiency responses in rice
+    + OsJAZ9 is involved in water-deficit stress tolerance by regulating leaf width and stomatal density in rice
+    + Further, OsJAZ9 overexpression reduces leaf width and stomata density, leading to lower leaf transpiration rates than WT
+    + Here we report that OsJAZ9 plays a critical role in rice water-deficit stress tolerance via influencing JA and ABA signalling
+    + Overexpression of OsJAZ9 led to the enhanced ABA and JA levels
+    + This reduced transpiration and higher K content as osmoticum improved the water-deficit stress tolerance in OsJAZ9 overexpression lines
+    + Our previous report demonstrated the role of OsJAZ9 in potassium homeostasis by modulating Jasmonic Acid (JA) signalling
+    + On the contrary, OsJAZ9 RNAi lines displayed enhanced sensitivity towards water-deficit stress

 * **Connection**
     + __OsCOI1~OsCOI1a__, __OsJAZ9~OsTIFY11a__, [OsJAZ9 acts as a transcriptional regulator in jasmonate signaling and modulates salt stress tolerance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsJAZ9 acts as a transcriptional regulator in jasmonate signaling and modulates salt stress tolerance in rice.%5BTitle%5D), OsJAZ9 interacts with OsCOI1a, a component of the SCF(COI1) E3 ubiquitin ligase complex, in a coronatine-dependent manner, suggesting that OsJAZ9 is involved in the regulation of JA signaling